Flights from Australia

 - Quito, Ecuador with several direct flights daily taking just over two hours.

-- Santiago, Chile with daily flights that last just under four hours.
+- Santiago, Chile with flights that last just under four hours.

 - Buenos Aires, Argentina, with direct flights of just under five hours.

-- Brazil, Sao Paulo (five hours) and Rio de Janeiro (five-and-a-half hours).
+- Sao Paulo (five hours) and Rio de Janeiro (almost six hours) in Brazil.